DaGhostman/PhExBootstrap/README.md

-# expressive-bootstrap
+# PhExBootstrap
-Bootstrap code for zend-expressive applications using FastRoute and Twig
+__PHP Expressive Bootstrap__ is a bootstrap application for building zend-expressive applications in a modular way.
+By default ships with FastRoute as router and Twig as template engine.

+Requires `php >= 5.5`